 oh…my….. howwww am I going to cross the river?

 I asked my friend to walk in front of me so that the fishes will swim away, but NO, there were too much of fishes, no matter what they will still be in your surroundings.
 It took me so long to make my first move.
 I screamed, I shouted, I waded in big steps, shooo the fishes away by splashing the water……just to cross the river.
 FYI, I shouted and screamed during the 1st crossing only, don’t want anyone to think I’m a weirdo.

 The waterfall came into view after 45 mins to 1 hour of trekking.
-People swim and relax in the natural river water and feed the fishes at the foot of waterfall.
-I will enjoy playing with water if there’s no fishes… haha...
-We climbed up to the huge rock to enjoy the spectacular view, the breezy weather, waterfall and its surrounding nature.
-Other than that, some people were there for picnic and camp at the campsite.
+People swim and relax in the natural river water and feed the fishes at the foot of the waterfall.
+I will enjoy playing with water if there are no fishes… haha...
+We climbed up to the huge rock to enjoy the spectacular view, the breezy weather, waterfall, and its surrounding nature.
+Other than that, some people were there for a picnic and camp at the campsite.

 We spent less than an hour at the waterfall and head back when it was about to rain.

 • Bring extra clothes because you will definitely get wet

 • Use a waterproof bag to store your belongings.
 I fell and sat on the rock while crossing the river, my bag got wet, luckily my camera and phone was fine

 • Follow the signs or people, remember the trail, to ensure you’re not lost.

 • Be extra careful and move slowly when crossing the river.
 The water current could be strong and the rocks are slippery.
 Yeap. that’s the reason why I fell, I was trying to move faster because of the fishes